chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

 ## Deployment States

-A Deployment state is the state is the state of an individual Deployment from creation/draft to completion and being optionally archived after completion.
-Once a Deployment has completed, it can be labeled as a number of different [Deployment Statuses](xref:#deployment-statuses).
+A Deployment state is the state of an individual Deployment from creation/draft to completion and being optionally archived after completion.
+Once a Deployment has completed, it can be labeled as a number of different [Deployment Statuses](#deployment-statuses).
 This is the complete lifecycle of a Deployment as it flows down the menu structure defined in the Deployments tab of the Chocolatey Central Management dashboard.

 ### Draft